-The research must involve agricultural, behavioral, observational, and/or supplemental nutritional studies on animals,
+The research must involve agricultural, behavioral, observational, and/or supplemental nutritional studies on animals, AND

 Note: Any project not meeting both of the above criteria must be conducted at a Regulated Research Institution (see Section VIII below).
 Termination of life (euthanasia) for tissue removal and/or pathological analysis is prohibited for a project conducted in a school/home/field.

 Requirement for Scientific Review Committee Review and Prior Approval

 Prior to experimentation, the Research Plan must be reviewed and approved by the affiliated fair’s Scientific Review Committee (SRC), which must include a veterinarian or an animal care provider with training and/or experience in the species being studied.

 The SRC will determine if a veterinarian is required to certify that the research plan and animal husbandry are appropriate.
 If so, a Qualified Scientist Form 2 must be completed.

 A veterinarian must be consulted in experiments involving supplemental nutrition, administration of prescription drugs, and/or activities that would be ordinarily be encountered in the animal’s daily life.